Fibroblast growth factor

-Fibroblast growth factors (FGF) are a family of cell signalling proteins produced by macrophages; they are involved in a wide variety of processes, most notably as crucial elements for normal development in animal cells.
-Any irregularities in their function lead to a range of developmental defects.
-These growth factors typically act as systemic or locally circulating molecules of extracellular origin that activate cell surface receptors.
+Fibroblast growth factors (FGF) are a family of cell signalling proteins produced by the macrophages.
+They are involved in a wide variety of processes, most notably as crucial elements for normal development in animal cells.
+Any irregularities in their function will lead to a range of developmental defects.
+These growth factors typically act as a systemic or locally circulating molecules of extracellular origin that activate cell surface receptors.
 A defining property of FGFs is that they bind to heparin and to heparan sulfate.
-Thus, some are sequestered in the extracellular matrix of tissues that contains heparan sulfate proteoglycans and are released locally upon injury or tissue remodeling.
+Thus, some are sequestered in the extracellular matrix of tissues that contains heparan sulfate proteoglycans, and released locally upon injury or tissue remodeling.

 Families

 In humans, 23 members of the FGF family have been identified, all of which are structurally related signaling molecules: